-- ✓ We revamped the proxy statement to provide greater clarity regarding our compensation philosophy, the link between short- term and long-term pay and value creation, and how the compensation plans fit within the Company's long-term strategy. - We revised our compensation peer group to better reflect companies with similar quantitative and qualitative characteristics. - We revised the selection of our performance peer group using a quantitative and qualitative approach similar to that used for selecting the compensation peer group, while also reflecting companies in our industry which are viewed as traditional peers but may not be appropriate (e.g., too large) for purposes of comparing compensation. - ✓ The Committee restructured the Company's long-term performance share plan to use metrics which we believe provide better alignment with the experience of shareholders. - The Committee increased the performance period for performance share awards to three years. - We revised the proxy descriptions to provide a better understanding of the link between productivity and cost reduction initiatives and long-term value creation. - ✓ The Committee capped non-income statement metrics in annual incentive plans at 0.5x if adjusted earnings per share were negative.
+- We revamped the proxy statement to provide greater clarity regarding our compensation philosophy, the link between short- term and long-term pay and value creation, and how the compensation plans fit within the Company's long-term strategy. - We revised our compensation peer group to better reflect companies with similar quantitative and qualitative characteristics. - We revised the selection of our performance peer group using a quantitative and qualitative approach similar to that used for selecting the compensation peer group, while also reflecting companies in our industry which are viewed as traditional peers but may not be appropriate (e.g., too large) for purposes of comparing compensation. - We restructured the Company's long-term performance share plan to use metrics which we believe provide better alignment with the experience of shareholders. - ✓ We increased the performance period for performance share awards to three years. - We revised the proxy descriptions to provide a better understanding of the link between productivity and cost reduction initiatives and long-term value creation. - We capped non-income statement metrics in annual incentive plans at 1.0x if adjusted earnings per share were below threshold and at 0.5x if adjusted earnings per share were negative. - We enhanced the proxy statement disclosure of our long-term incentive performance metrics, including disclosure of why we have chosen specific metrics and their alignment with shareholder interests and disclosure of additional information on how the target levels were determined. - We included a "positive TSR" modifier in our performance share awards whereby if our TSR is negative when measured over the full performance period, the maximum TSR payout factor is limited to 1.0x even if the relative TSR would have resulted in a greater payout factor. - ✓ We instituted a clawback policy regarding recovery of incentive compensation. - We removed accelerated vesting upon retirement and included a two-year service requirement and continued vesting feature in our RSU awards for retirement-eligible employees.